Improve Email Deliverability: A Simple Guide to Setting Up Your DMARC Record

 - Type:

-Important Note: Be sure to replace [email protected]
+Important Note: Replace [email protected]

-How to Verify the Fix
+How to Verify with a DMARC Checker

 - Visit the Google Admin Toolbox (toolbox.googleapps.com/apps/dig/).